tariel-x/wsk-examples/README.md

-# README
+# OpenWhisk golang examples

+This is the collection of example golang functions for OpenWhisk.

+Before using, check that wsk is configured correctly:

-At host: `wsk property get --auth | cut -c13-` returns key.
+Run at host: `wsk property get --auth | cut -c13-` to get auth key key.

 At local: `wsk -i property set --apihost 0.0.0.0 --auth KEY --namespace guest`, where `KEY` is the result from the host.